Birinder1469/BirinderSingh_Blog/_posts/2018-12-18-MultiClass-Classification.md

 Some times it does not matter how many times the words occur rather the presence or absence of the word in the sentence is enough.
 Lets convert the dataset into binary matrix in which instead of count of the occurrence of a word we have wither 0 or 1.
 0 signifies absence of the word in our complaint and 1 signifies its presence.

-Now the new matric that I have can be trained using the <u>BernoulliNB Naive Bayes algorithm</u>.
+Now the new matric that I have can be trained using the [BernoulliNB Naive Bayes algorithm](https://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.BernoulliNB.html).
 As above we train the data and then get the score for both the train and test data.

 | Algorithm  | Train Accuracy  | Test Accuracy  |
 |---|---|---|